-IMPORTANT: Predictive Surveys are available to Pro License users only.
+IMPORTANT: Predictive modeling is available to Pro License users only.

 In addition to the surveys based on actual on-site measurements, TamoGraph can be used for planning WLANs that have not been deployed yet.
-This type of survey is called "predictive" or "virtual," because Wi-Fi characteristics are predicted for the virtual environment model created by the user.
-The process of creating and adjusting the virtual environment, selection and placement of simulated APs, and analysis of the resulting WLAN is commonly referred to as "RF planning."
+This type of planning is called "predictive" or "virtual," because Wi-Fi characteristics are predicted for the virtual environment model created by the user.
+The process of creating and adjusting the virtual environment, selection and placement of simulated APs, and analysis of the resulting WLAN is commonly referred to as "RF modeling" or "RF planning" ("RF" stands for Radio Frequency).

-To perform a predictive site survey, you need to
+To create a predictive RF model, you need to